PayalKumari10/system-design-journey/Lecture-3/cmapa2ce6000209laey6f0bgg.md

 ---
-title: "📅 Day 3 - Understanding Inheritance and Polymorphism in Object-Oriented Programming"
+title: "📅Week-1 (Day 3) - Understanding Inheritance and Polymorphism in Object-Oriented Programming"
 seoTitle: "OOP: Inheritance & Polymorphism"
 seoDescription: "Explore inheritance and polymorphism in OOP using real-world examples and Java to enhance reusability and flexibility"
 datePublished: Thu May 15 2025 11:19:53 GMT+0000 (Coordinated Universal Time)